-- 1.1.2 Cross-country (XC): A long-distance Off-road race on a course consisting of one or more loops of minimum 35 km length.
+- 1.1.2 Cross-country (XC): A long-distance Off-road race on a course consisting of one or more loops. one of the loops must be a minimum of 35 km.
 Various courses may be used in combination or separately to match the skill level of the different race classes.
-These loops will be completed only once. - 1.1.3 Hare-Scramble (HS): An Off-road race held on a closed course of 5 to 25 km in length and the rider completes as many laps as possible is the specific class cut off time (see class description for cut off times). - 1.1.4 Endurocross (EX): An obstacle race held on a closed course, 3 to 6 km in length. - 1.1.5 Competition Committee: The committee is a panel of 7 people formed at the AMSA Off-road Annual General Meeting.
+These loops will be completed only once. - 1.1.3 Hare-Scramble (HS): An Off-road race held on a closed course of 25km to 35 km in length and the rider completes as many laps as possible is the specific class cut off time (see class description for cut off times). - 1.1.4 Hybrid : A race held on a closed course including mx/enduro/grass track with a minimum length of 15km. - 1.1.5 One day race events are prohibited (combining traditional Saturday and Sunday races into one day) - 1.1.6 Competition Committee: The committee is a panel of 7 people formed at the AMSA Off-road Annual General Meeting.
 The Competition Committee will rule, by vote, on any disputes concerning hosting club or promoters, their events and rider issues.
 In the event of a tie vote, an appointed representative of the hosting club will cast a tie breaking vote.
 The Competition Committee shall have the authority to review infractions and apply their agreed upon interpretation of the Rule Book on a case by case basis.